nautobot/nautobot/nautobot/docs/development/core/minikube-dev-environment-for-k8s-jobs.md

 ### Assign that Job Queue to a Job

 Go to a Job's edit form and assign the newly created kubernetes job queue to the job.
-We will be using the "Export Object List" system job here.
+You will be using the "Export Object List" system job here.

 ![K8s Job Edit Button](../../media/development/core/kubernetes/k8s_job_edit_button.png)